Windows

 macOS

-macOS Mojave is the fifteenth major release of macOS, Apple Inc.’s desktop operating system for Macintosh computers.
-The successor to macOS High Sierra, it was announced at the WWDC 2018, on June 4, 2018, and was released to the public on September 24, 2018.
+macOS Ventura (version 13) is the nineteenth major release of macOS, Apple’s operating system for Macintosh computers.
+The successor to macOS Monterey, it was announced at WWDC 2022 on June 6, 2022, and launched on October 24, 2022. macOS Ventura was succeeded by macOS Sonoma, which was released on September 26, 2023.

-macOS High Sierra is the fourteenth major release of macOS, Apple Inc.’s desktop operating system for Macintosh computers.
-The successor to macOS Sierra, it was announced at the WWDC 2017 on June 5, 2017.
+macOS Monterey (version 12) is the eighteenth major release of macOS, Apple’s desktop operating system for Macintosh computers.
+The successor to macOS Big Sur, it was announced at WWDC 2021 on June 7, 2021, and released on October 25, 2021. macOS Monterey was succeeded by macOS Ventura, which was released on October 24, 2022.

 Linux